petera2c/streak-filters/README.md

 - **Boolean Operators**: Is true, Is false.
 - **Enum Operators**: Equal to, Not equal to.
 - **List Operators**: Contains, Does not contain.

-## Usage

-To set up the Filter Builder in your project, follow these steps:

-1. Clone the repository.
-2. Install the necessary dependencies via `npm install`.
-3. `npm start` to run the application.